An editorial style guide for Colgate Magazine, colgate.edu pages and articles, brochures, email announcements, newsletters, letters, and more.

 data.
 Uses a plural verb (The data are complete.).

 dates, days.
 Use month-day-year sequence with comma before and after year (On June 29, 1995, they left for Portugal.).
 No comma when only the month and year are used (June 1995).
 Also, June 29, not June 29th — the “th” is used in place of the month (I’ll see you on the 29th.
 Our meeting is scheduled for June 29.)
 Abbreviate months only when specific dates follow (On Jan.
-4, 2019, Max and Molly left for Colgate.).
+4, Max and Molly left for Colgate.
+On Jan.
+4, 2022, Max and Molly left for Colgate.).

 dean’s list.
 Appears on award presented to students as Dean’s Award.
 Otherwise, capitalize and use as shown.